 - True or 1 enables nRF24L01's dynamic payload length feature for all data pipes.
 The payload_length attribute is ignored when this feature is enabled for all respective data pipes. - False or 0 disables nRF24L01's dynamic payload length feature for all data pipes.
-Be sure to adjust the payload_length attribute accordingly when this feature is disabled for any respective data pipes. - A list or tuple containing booleans or integers can be used control this feature per data pipe.
+Be sure to adjust the payload length attribute accordingly when this feature is disabled for any data pipes. - A list or tuple containing booleans or integers can be used control this feature per data pipe.
 Index 0 controls this feature on data pipe 0.
 Indices greater than 5 will be ignored since there are only 6 data pipes.
 If any index's value is less than 0 (a negative value), then the pipe corresponding to that index will remain unaffected.

 Note: This attribute mostly relates to RX operations, but data pipe 0 applies to TX operations also.
-The auto_ack attribute is automatically enabled by this attribute for any data pipes that have this feature enabled.
+The auto_ack attribute is set accordingly for data pipes that have this feature enabled.
 Disabling this feature for any data pipe will not affect the auto_ack feature for the corresponding data pipes.

-14.3 payload_length
+18.3 payload_length